 ASL not only shares its expressiveness with stories and poetry, it also greatly enhances music.
 ASL is popularly used in the interpretation of songs.
-Songs interpreted into ASL aren’t used very often in the Deaf community–they are more popular with the hearing and hard-of-hearing ASL crowd–but it is still a common and beautiful Deaf culture artform.
-And I do know that some members of the Deaf community appreciate song interpretations.
+Songs interpreted into ASL aren’t used very often in the Deaf community–they are more popular with the hearing and hard-of-hearing ASL crowd–but it is still a common and beautiful Deaf culture art form.
 You can see some of the best ASL song interpretations on our Best Songs in Sign Language page.
 You can also learn how to sign songs on our Interpreting Songs for the Deaf page.

 Rules for Behavior

 Deaf people are not only part of a like-minded group.
 They are part of a culture that has a set of learned behaviors that you need to know to be able to “fit in.”

 In hearing culture, it is rude to stare.
 However, in Deaf culture, staring is necessary.
 If you break eye contact while a person is signing to you, you are incredibly rude!
 That’s like plugging your ears when someone is speaking to you!

 In hearing culture, facial expression is very limited.
 If you move your face or body a lot while you are talking, you can be seen as “weird” (and nobody wants to be weird!)

 However, in Deaf culture, facial expression and body movement is required for ASL.
 It’s part of ASL grammar!